vipul2802/o365hq.com/content/blog/Kaizala Mobile App.md

 using CSV files containing information of the users and the team hierarchy.

-You can apply different policies in the group: make Office 365 login mandatory, allow copy, share, forward, and reduce noise by applying policies around likes and comments, etc. You can manage and upload new policies and procedures, and the changes are made in real time.
+You can apply different policies in the group: make Microsoft 365 login mandatory, allow copy, share, forward, and reduce noise by applying policies around likes and comments, etc. You can manage and upload new policies and procedures, and the changes are made in real time.
 When an